soif/EspBuddy/README.md

 Examples:

-- `espbuddy upload` selects the one to upload to from the list of targets
+- `espbuddy ota` selects the device to upgrade from the list of targets
-- `espbuddy upload relay1` uploads to target 'relay1'
+- `espbuddy ota relay1` upgrade target 'relay1'
-- `espbuddy upload all -b` uploads to all defined targets, while building the firmware first
+- `espbuddy ota all -b` upgrade all defined targets, while building the firmware first
-- `espbuddy upload relay1 -w` uploads using serial to target 'relay1'
+- `espbuddy flash relay1` uploads using serial port to target 'relay1'
-- `espbuddy upload relay1 -web` builds 'relay1', then using serial port, erase first and upload
+- `espbuddy flash relay1 -eb` builds 'relay1', then using the serial port, erase first and flash
-- `espbuddy backup all` backups settings ofall defined targets
+- `espbuddy backup all` backups settings of all defined targets
+- `espbuddy send relay1 SetOption13 1` Sends the "SetOption13 1" command to 'relay1'
 - `espbuddy monitor relay1 --rate=9600` serial monitors  'relay1' target at 9600 bauds
 - `espbuddy server` launches the builtin webserver on port 81, serving files from the backup directory
-- `espbuddy send relay1 SetOption13 1` Sends the "SetOption13 1" command to 'relay1'
 - `espbuddy version all` shows versions of all defined targets
 - `espbuddy ping all` pings all defined targets
 - `espbuddy sonodiy flash 192.168.1.10 1000abc1ef` flashes a (default) Tasmota firmware into a Sonoff Mini in DIY mode